-ILAE is also divided into 6 regions (North America, South America, Europe, Eastern Mediterranean, Asia and Oceania, Africa).
-Each region is made up of a grouping of national chapters (the largest is Europe with 46 chapters and the smallest is North America with 3 national chapters CHECK FIGURES).
+ILAE is also divided into six regions (North America, South America, Europe, Eastern Mediterranean, Asia and Oceania, Africa).
+Each region is made up of a grouping of national chapters (the largest is Europe with 46 chapters and the smallest is North America with three national chapters).
 Fully developed regions each have a 'Regional Commission' and a 'Regional Council', and regional scientific conferences are held every two years.
 Active regions also conduct research and education and have a role in influencing public policy in epilepsy at a regional level.
-The currently constituted regional commissions are: European Commission (Chair M Baulac).
-Asian and Oceanian Commission (Chair - SH Lim).
-North American Commission (Chair - J Noebels), Latin American Commission (Chair - J Moctezuma), Eastern Mediterranean Commission (Chair B Yaaub).
+The currently constituted regional commissions and chairpersons are: European Commission (M. Baulac), Asian and Oceanian Commission (S.H.
+Lim), North American Commission (J. Noebels), Latin American Commission (J. Moctezuma), Eastern Mediterranean Commission (B. Yaqub).